gulf/gulf/README.md

 ## Usage

 ## Documents
-A document may contain arbitrary data (as long as you provide an ottype that can handle that kind of data, but we're getting ahead of ourselves).
-The content of a document is available in `myDocument.content` (which is read-only for you!) and that's basically all a document can do.
+A document may contain arbitrary data.
+The content of a document is available in `myDocument.content` (which is read-only!).

 Now, how do I change this document if `Document#content` is untouchable?
 Well, thankfully there's also EditableDocuments.

 Editable documents can be updated via the `update(cs)` method.
-The `cs` stands for changeset.
+The `cs` is short for changeset.
 A changeset contains the changes to a document.
-(There are many ways you can create such a changeset, right now we use the simple method of imagination: *bling* -- there it is, see it?)
+(There are quite a few ways you can create such a changeset, all specific to the OT implementation you're using, right now we use the simple method of imagination: *bling* -- there it is, see it?)

 Ok, now we update our editable document and we notice that it keeps a record of all revisions -- all documents remember every change ever done.
 Nice.

 ## Linking documents
-Now, Alice and Bob each have a document, actually it's "the same" document.
-At least it should be, oh -- wait: Bob has made some changes to his version, and Alice of course couldn't resist to write some introductory paragraph again.

-Now it's not the same document anymore -- but if we connect the two, they'll always be in sync, right?
-We just need some kind of mediator that takes care of the syncing process to keep things sane (imagine, if David had changed his document, too!).
+Now, Alice and Bob each have a document and want to sync them.
+For this, we need some kind of mediator document that takes care of the syncing process to keep things sane.
+In gulf this mediator is called the master document.
+It has the final say in which edit is accepted and how the edits are ordered.

-This mediator is also in possession of, surprise, a Document.
-It's doesn't need to be editable, though.
-Now, somehow Alice and Bob need to link their documents to that master document and send it the changes they make.
+Now, somehow Alice and Bob need to link their documents to that master document in order to send it the changes they make.

 Well, Links we have.
-If Alice wants to connect to the master document, she creates a Link to it and attaches it to her document as a master link.
+If Alice wants to connect to the master document, she creates a master link to it.
 The master document attaches Alice's link as a slave link.

-A document can have many slave links, but only one master link ( EditableDocuments have no slave links, but you can always put another document in front of them).
+A document can have many slaves, but only one master link (EditableDocuments have no slave links).

 Now that we've connected all documents, every time Alice or Bob make a change the edits will just flow to the other documents.